National Action (UK): System Resistance Network

 System Resistance Network (SRN) is a group that is believed to have been putting up homophobic and anti-refugee posters in Dundee, Swansea, Cardiff and Bristol, and is claimed to be another alias of National Action.
 SRN was formerly known as Vanguard Britannia, the British chapter of American alt-right, neo-Nazi group Vanguard America.
 Former members of the SRN are suspected to have been involved in the creation of the Sonnenkrieg Division, an offshoot of the American neo-Nazi terrorist organisation the Atomwaffen Division.

+SRN was proscribed as an alias of National Action on 25 February 2020.

 In June 2021, Andrew Dymock a neo-Nazi student associated with SRN was found guilty of terror and hate offences.

 TripleK Mafia

 During the 2018 trial of three people for being members of National Action, it emerged that a successor organisation named the TripleK Mafia had been set up by the defendants.
 This rebrand was made in an attempt to "shed one skin for another"; the name was another reference to the American white supremacist group, the Ku Klux Klan.
 The group name was misspelled as "TrippleK" four times in new posters by member Joel Wilmore.
-Two of the defendants in the trial, Adam Thomas, 22, and Claudia Patatas, 38, had named their newborn baby Adolf in honour of Hitler, and posed for photographs with the child while dressed in KKK robes and with swastika flags.
+Two of the defendants in the trial, Adam Thomas, 22, and Claudia Patatas, 38, had given their baby the middle name Adolf, and posed for photographs with the child while dressed in KKK robes and with swastika flags.
 The third defendant was a "prominent member of National Action's Midlands chapter", Daniel Bogunovic, 27.
 All three were convicted after a seven-week trial at the Crown Court in Birmingham.